XavierRHMN/StorageMaxx/README.md

 # 🔥 Storage Max 🔥

 ## Description
-A vehicle manager for your automotive needs
+A vehicle manager for your automotive needs.
+This application acts as a virtual garage where you can track your vehicles and their information.

 ## Features
 - Add/remove vehicles (cars, bikes, yachts)
-- Enter custom information for each vehicle
+- Enter custom information for each vehicle (make, model, price, type)
 - View all vehicles or their subsets
 - Saving/Loading garage